-French is taught throughout the School, beginning in the Nursery, Latin is introduced in Year 5 and German is introduced in Year 6.
+French is taught throughout the School, beginning in the Nursery, German is introduced in Year 7 and Latin is introduced in Year 5.

 All lessons are taught by specialist language teachers.
 Every child is entered for the Common Entrance or a Scholarship exam in French and German at the age of 13.

-For the very youngest children, the lessons are 15 minutes long, with the emphasis very much on having fun.
+For the very youngest children, the Modern Languages lessons are fifteen minutes long, with the emphasis very much on having fun.
 Games, songs and role-play form a large part of the curriculum at this stage.

-For French from Year 5 upwards, the ‘Expo’ courses are used, and for German from Year 6, the ‘Stimmt!’ courses are used.
+For French from Year 5 upwards, the ‘Studio’ courses are used, and for German from Year 7, we use the ‘Stimmt!’ courses.
 In this way a greater balance is achieved between the four language learning skills (Listening, Speaking, Reading and Writing).
 Oral confidence is developed, whilst the importance of grammar and vocabulary is stressed.